On differentiability of volume time functions: The null cut-locus

+The points of $E^{-}(p)$ which are sufficiently close to $p$ are connected to $p$ by achronal geodesics starting at $p$.
+We now define a subset $\zJ^-(p)$ through a union of lightlike geodesic segments as follows

-If $(\mcM,g)$ is globally hyperbolic and if $t_-(\gamma)<\infty$, then the point $\gamma(t_-(\gamma))$ is either conjugate to $\gamma(0)$ along $\gamma$ and/or there exist two distinct null achronal geodesics from $\gamma(0)$ to $\gamma(t_-(\gamma))$ (see~\cite[Theorem~10.72]{BeemEhrlichEasley}, compare the arguments in the proof of Proposition~\ref{P18XI12.1}).
+If $(\mcM,g)$ is globally hyperbolic and if $t_-(\gamma)<\infty$, then the point $\gamma(t_-(\gamma))$ is either conjugate to $\gamma(0)$ along $\gamma$ and/or there exist two distinct null achronal geodesics from $\gamma(0)$ to $\gamma(t_-(\gamma))$ (see~\cite[Theorem~9.15]{BeemEhrlichEasley}, compare the arguments in the proof of Proposition~\ref{P18XI12.1}).
 The points $\gamma(t_-(\gamma))$ are \emph{end points\/} of generators of past light-cones~\cite{BK2}.
 The set of end points of past-directed generators starting at $p$ is called \emph{the past null cut-locus} of $p$.
-It is known, in spacetime dimension $n+1$, that~\cite{ChFGH} \bel{18XI12.4} \mbox{the past null cut-locus of $p$ has vanishing $n$-dimensional measure within $\exp((N_h^-)_p\mcM$).} \ee (This also follows from Fubini's theorem and Proposition~\ref{P18XI12.1} below.)
+It is known, in spacetime dimension $n+1$, that the past null cut-locus of $p$ has vanishing $n$-dimensional measure within $\exp_p (\mathbb{R}(N_h^-)_p\mcM)$.
+(This fact also follows from Fubini's theorem and Proposition~\ref{P18XI12.1} below; compare the proof of Lemma~\ref{L18X14.1}.)
+(The result is of course trivial in $1+1$ dimensions.)